Mohammad-Amirahmadi/Car-Customizer-3D/Readme.md

 ## 🔧 Features

 * **Color Customization**: Change the car color with just a few simple clicks.
-* **Part Selection**: Choose and change various car parts such as wheels, body, and mirrors.
 * **3D View**: View the car in a real 3D perspective.
 * **Responsive**: Works on all devices and browsers.